-The NeuroBlate System Fusion-S Software monitors three, 5 mm thick slice planes simultaneously during thermal delivery (see Figure 7.5.71).
-Each slice plane is separated by a 0.25mm slice gap.
+The NeuroBlate System Fusion-S Software monitors three, 5 mm thick slice planes separated by a 0.25 mm slice gap simultaneously during thermal delivery (Figure 7.5.71).
 There are 13 slice plane locations available for thermal imaging along the set trajectory which are numbered Distal 2 (D2), Distal 1 (D1), 1 through 9, Proximal 1 (P1), Proximal 2 (P2).
 The center of each slice plane is described by the parallel white dotted lines above.
-The position of the slice planes are determined when the user sets the Probe Deepest Penetration (PDP) during trajectory planning.
-The PDP point is identified by the center of the orange circle at the tip of the LDP when the probe position is at 0 mm.
+The slice plane positions are determined by the position of the Probe Deepest Penetration (PDP) in the Fusion-S Insert task.

-The three active thermal monitoring planes to be displayed during thermal delivery are described by solid red lines superimposed over the dotted lines.
-The default position for the middle (second) slice of the three active monitoring planes is centered directly over the laser exit position of a SideFire (SFP) which is ~3mm superior to the distal tip of the SFP.
-The software rendered LDP can be manipulated in the linear direction to rest between the outer two thermal slice planes based on the user's preference for slice positioning with respect to the laser exit for the SideFire.
+The three active thermal monitoring planes displayed during the ablation are rendered as solid red lines.
+The default position for the middle (second) slice is centered ~ 3 mm proximal to tip of the clear probe lens capsule for all laser probe types.
+The software rendered (laser) probe (SRP) displayed in Fusion-S can be manipulated in either linear direction by 2 mm to rest between the outer and center slice planes based on the user's preference.
+The planes will automatically adjust the center slice to the default position on the probe with a >2 mm move.